Looking for a new role in environmental health?

 Whether you're just starting out or ready for your next step, EHN Jobs connects you with the latest opportunities in environmental health across the UK.

-Join our annual Noise Management Conference for an exploration of topical and pressing issues related to noise nuisance and environmental health.
+Join our annual CIEH Noise Conference 2025 for an exploration of topical and pressing issues related to noise nuisance and environmental health.

-Keynote discussions will focus on The Town and Country Planning (General Permitted Development) (England) (Amendment) Order 2025, as well as further updates surrounding air source heat pumps and the MCS 020.
-We will also be reflecting on case studies related to noise and the implications for environmental health.
+There will be a keynote session on Defra’s noise mapping update and action plan, as well as further updates surrounding air source heat pumps and the MCS 020.
+We will also reflect on case studies related to noise and its implications for environmental health.

 The following subjects will be explored in more detail at the conference: